4 Flat Fee MLS Companies in Atlanta

 Homecoin

-Service areas: Operates in several states, including Alabama, California, Connecticut, Florida, Georgia, Illinois, Indiana, Michigan, Minnesota, North Carolina, South Carolina, Tennessee, and Texas.
+Service areas: Georgia and 13 other states, namely Alabama, California, Connecticut, Florida, Illinois, Indiana, Michigan, Minnesota, North Carolina, Ohio, South Carolina, Tennessee, and Texas

 How would an Atlanta seller benefit from a flat fee MLS service?

 A flat fee MLS service can help Atlanta home sellers avoid paying a full real estate commission.
-Instead of paying 2.5% to 3% to a listing agent, you’ll pay a flat fee to get your home listed on the MLS.
-You’ll still be responsible for paying the buyer’s agent commission, and depending on the package you choose, you may need to handle many aspects of the sale on your own.
+Instead of paying 2.5% to 3% of the home’s sale price to a listing agent, you’ll pay a flat fee to get your home listed on the MLS.
+Negotiations may still leave you responsible for the buyer’s agent commission, and certain packages require you to manage much of the sale on your own.

 Pros and cons of using a flat fee MLS listing service